Has your child been complaining about foot or leg pain? The most common reasons why children experience foot and leg pain are the following:

 An orthotic will help significantly reduce or fully eliminate the pain that your child is experiencing.
-However, not all orthotics will provide the same amount of support, and some of them will be easier for your child to get used to.
+However, not all orthotics provide the same amount of support, and some are more effective than others.

-The good news is that I have fitted several different types of orthotics, and I will be able to tell you which are the most effective ones for kids.
+The good news is that I have fitted several different types of orthotics for children, and I will be able to tell you which are the most effective ones.
 The type of orthotic I will describe below will provide biomechanical support and restore your kids walking pattern.

-I have been working for a specialized children’s shoe store for over 10 years now, and we specialize in helping children with foot and leg problems, but we provide regular shoe fittings as well.
-I have helped hundreds of children who were experiencing foot and leg pain find the correct pair of shoes and orthotics.
+I have been working for a specialized children’s shoe store for over 10 years now.
+This experience has afforded me many insights into children’s shoes and the way they fit.
+Our store specializes in shoes for children with foot and leg problems, but we provide regular shoe fittings as well.
+From my experience fitting thousands of kids, I have become familiar with the best orthotics for children with flat feet.

 Let me prove this to you…

-Start by taking a look at the picture below which shoes a child with flat feet.
-Do you notice how this child’s feet collapse when she is barefoot and putting pressure on her feet?
+Let’s start by taking a look at the picture of a flat footed child.
+Do you notice how the child’s feet are collapsing and turning inwards?

-Now notice how much straighter her feet are when she is standing in a pair of supportive orthotics.
+Now notice how much straighter the child’s feet are when she is standing in a pair of supportive orthotics.
 The orthotics are preventing her feet from collapsing and turning inwards:

 The picture below shows you the key role that shoes play when you fit an orthotic inside them.
-The first picture shows the same child wearing a pair of unnsupportive shoes with the orthotics.
-Do you notice how her feet are still collapsing?
+The first picture shows the same child wearing a pair of unsupportive shoes with the orthotics.
+Do you notice how her feet are still collapsing and turning inwards?